 Not ready to make this dill yet?
 Don’t forget to pin the recipe for later.

-When you do make it, please comment and leave me a ⭐⭐⭐⭐⭐ rating below i it totally makes my day!
+When you do make it, please comment and leave me a 5 star review ⭐⭐⭐⭐⭐ below - it totally makes my day!

 Dill Compound Butter